MazenEssam02/Calculator/README.md

 <img src="Calculator.jpg">

 ## Features
-- Keyboard can be used.
+- PC Keyboard can be used.
 - press C to clear.
 - Press backspace to delete.